History of the University of Tehran: Formal establishment

 His words had a profound impact on everyone in the meeting, resulting in the acceptance of the proposal.
 Thus allocating an initial budget of 250,000 Tomans, the Ministry of Education was authorized to find a suitable land for the establishment of the university and take necessary measures to construct the building as soon as possible.

 Ali Asghar Hekmat in collaboration and consultation with Andre Godard, a French skillful architect – who was serving the Ministry of Education as an engineer, promptly began looking for a suitable location for the university grounds.
-By the orders of Reza Shah, the compound of Jalaliyeh garden was selected.
-Jalaliyeh garden was located in the north of the then Tehran between Amirabad village and the northern trench of Tehran.
-This beautiful garden, full of orchards was founded in the early 1900s during the final years of Nasir ad- Din Shah, by the order of Prince Jalal ad-dawlah.
+By the orders of Reza Shah, the compound of Jalaliyeh garden, located north of the then Tehran between Amirabad village and Tehran's northern trench, was selected.
+This garden full of orchards was founded circa 1880s during the final years of Naser al-Din Shah Qajar, by the order of Prince Jalal ed-Dowleh.

 The master plan of the campus buildings was drawn up by French architects Roland Dubrulle and Maxime Siroux, Swiss architect Alexandre Moser, as well as Andre Godard, Nicolai Markov and Mohsen Foroughi.
 The influences of early 20th century modernist architecture are today readily visible on the main campus grounds of the university.

 The University of Tehran officially inaugurated in 1934.
 The Amir-abad (North Karegar) campus was added in 1945 after American troops left the property as World War II was coming to an end.

 The university admitted women as students for the first time in 1937.